 "Enrollee" means a person who meets all eligibility requirements defined in chapter 182-31 WAC or WAC 182-30-130, who is enrolled in SEBB benefits, and for whom applicable premium payments have been made.

-"File" or "filing" means the act of delivering documents to the office of the presiding officer, review officer, or hearing officer.
+"File" or "filing" means the act of delivering documents to the office of the presiding officer, reviewing officer, or hearing officer.
 A document is considered filed when it is received by the authority or its designee.
 A document may be filed by one or more of the following:

 • Personal delivery to the authority at Cherry Street Plaza, 626 8th Avenue S.E., Olympia, Washington 98501;